Comparing indirect and direct fired systems for hot water generation

 Direct fired units such as Dorchester water heaters for hot water generation have an integral gas or oil burner that directly heats the water in its storage cylinder by supplying hot gases through one or more of its heat exchanger fire tubes within the cylinder which then transfers heat to the surrounding water.

-Indirect fired units such as calorifiers have no integral burner, but contain one or more heat exchanger coils that are filled with hot liquids (water or solar fluid) that have already been heated ‘indirectly’ by one or more external heat source, such as a boiler or solar collectors.
+Indirect fired units such as calorifiers have no integral burner but contain one or more heat exchanger coils that are filled with hot liquids (water or solar fluid) that have already been heated ‘indirectly’ by one or more external heat sources, such as a boiler or solar collectors.

 Benefits of separating the heating and hot water systems

 Water heaters are often installed close to point of use, reducing the energy required to supply water over a long pipe run and minimising distribution heat losses.
-This also helps lessen the length of deadlegs in the system and supports compliance with regulations such as the Health and Safety Executive L8 - Approved Code of Practice & Guidance for The Control of Legionella Bacteria in Water Systems which states that the distribution pipework should be adequately designed to enable the water to reach all outlets at 50°C within 1 minute of turning on the tap.
+This also helps lessen the length of dead legs in the system, areas of unused/rarely used pipework which pose a Legionella risk.
+This supports compliance with regulations such as the Health and Safety Executive L8 - Approved Code of Practice & Guidance for The Control of Legionella Bacteria in Water Systems which states that the distribution pipework should be adequately designed to enable the water to reach all outlets at 50°C within 1 minute of turning on the tap.

 Calorifiers used for DHW generation do not require flues or have a gas supply directly connected to them.
 This makes them simpler to install.